Kukulkan: In popular culture

-In the 2018 Video Game Shadow of the Tomb Raider, the main antagonist Dominguez/Amaru, who has usurped the throne of a hidden city founded by Mayan refugees in Peru, claims to be an incarnation of Kukulkan and seeks a pair of artifacts that will grant him the god's power.
+In the 2018 video game Shadow of the Tomb Raider, the main antagonist Dominguez/Amaru, who has usurped the throne of a hidden city founded by Mayan refugees in Peru, claims to be an incarnation of Kukulkan and seeks a pair of artifacts that will grant him the god's power.

+In the 2021 video game Genshin Impact, Kukulkan is one of the names for the Sage of the Stolen Flame, a dragon prince who stole Phlogiston from the dragons and taught humans how to use it.

 In the 2022 Marvel Cinematic Universe film Black Panther: Wakanda Forever, the king of Talokan, Namor (played by Tenoch Huerta Mejía), is also referred to as K'uk'ulkan by his subjects.